eelenadelolmo/hypernyms/README.md

 - **Implementation**: https://github.com/MaartenGr/KeyBERT

-Uses BERT-embeddings and simple cosine similarity to find the sub-phrases in a document that are the most similar to the document itself.
+Uses BERT-embeddings and simple cosine similarity to find the **sub-phrases in a document that are the most similar to the document itself**.

-You can set keyphrase_ngram_range to set the length of the resulting keywords/keyphrases (1,500 in our script)
+You can set `keyphrase_ngram_range` to set the length of the resulting keywords (1,15 in our script).

-You can select any model from sentence-transformers here (https://www.sbert.net/docs/pretrained_models.html) and pass it through KeyBERT. 'distilbert-base-nli-mean-tokens' or 'xlm-r-distilroberta-base-paraphrase-v1' as they have shown great performance in semantic similarity and paraphrase identification respectively.
+You can select any model from `sentence-transformers` here (https://www.sbert.net/docs/pretrained_models.html) and pass it through KeyBERT. 'distilbert-base-nli-mean-tokens' or 'xlm-r-distilroberta-base-paraphrase-v1' as they have shown great performance in semantic similarity and paraphrase identification respectively.

-The results are ordered but we are not keeping the similarity measure in our output.
+The results are ordered by its similarity measure.

 Output in the `keybert/keybert` folder.

-- To diversify the results:
+- To **diversify** the results:

     Max Sum Similarity: `model.extract_keywords(doc, keyphrase_ngram_range=(3, 3), stop_words='english', use_maxsum=True, nr_candidates=20, top_n=5)`
     Output in the `keybert/keybert_maxSum` folder.